-If only you had come to Acadia National Park in January or February or any winter month when less than one percent of the year’s three million park visitors pass through.
+If only you had come to Acadia National Park in winter when less than one percent of the year’s three million park visitors pass through.
 It would have been colder then, but at least you could have had the illusion that all this beauty was yours alone.

 I drove through the deserted streets of Bar Harbor on a Friday night in February, through the snow whipping across the street, out to the Bar Harbor Motor Inn on Frenchman Bay.
 In season, the hotel is regularly full, but on this coldest weekend of the year, I strode up to the front desk and booked a room on the first floor facing the bay.

 In the morning I pulled the drapes back and the room filled with the reflected brilliance of sunrise on an empty bay.
 A misty fog hung on the water, and above it the Porcupine Islands spread out in a bristling half circle.
 Behind them, on the mainland, stood Mount Battie.
 Snow had drifted against the stems of brittle weeds on the shore in scalloped swirls.
 It takes what the poet Wallace Stevens called “a mind of winter” to appreciate such a sight, but I always have.